Skip to main content

 c.callee.name == "_updateInterest",

-Find all storage writes that may be performed as a result of calling an external function:
+Find all storage writes that may be performed as a result of calling an external function (i.e., in the external function itself and any internal functions that are reachable from that external function):

 FIND